Beverly G. Hagerdon, Country Director, Sri Lanka

-Beverly G. Hagerdon, International Foundation for Electoral Systems (IFES) Sri Lanka Chief of Party, has 19 years of experience working in the election field, including in the following countries: Bosnia and Herzegovina, Armenia, Azerbaijan, the Philippines, Afghanistan, Iraq, Thailand, Bangladesh, Cambodia, Papua New Guinea, the Maldives and Sri Lanka.
+Beverly G. Hagerdon, the International Foundation for Electoral Systems' (IFES) country director for Sri Lanka, has 20 years of experience working in the election field, including in Afghanistan, Armenia, Azerbaijan, Bangladesh, Bosnia and Herzegovina, Cambodia, Iraq, the Maldives, Papua New Guinea, the Philippines, Sri Lanka and Thailand.

 As IFES Sri Lanka country director, Hagerdon leads two programs: the United States Agency for International Development-funded “Improved Election Management Program” (IEMP) and the Australian Department of Foreign Affairs and Trade-funded "Promotion of Women’s Electoral Representation" (POWER) program.
 IEMP works to share international electoral standards, principles and best practices with Sri Lanka’s Election Commission.
 Under IEMP, IFES is working with the Election Commission to facilitate professional and leadership trainings; further develop the electronic national voter register; provide technical input on voter education planning; and conduct media trainings to increase journalists’ understanding of and ability to report on electoral reforms and processes.
 As part of the POWER program, IFES is working to enhance women’s participation in local governance through numerous activities, including conducting women’s leadership trainings ("She Leads SL"); implementing a public awareness campaign that promotes women as decision-makers; conducting gender sensitization training for police, media and political parties; and developing monitoring tools to assess and address violence against women in elections.